How to Optimise for Google’s Featured Snippets in 2021

-If you’re using Google for quite some time, you should’ve stumbled upon featured snippets.
+If you’ve been using Google for quite some time, you should’ve stumbled upon featured snippets.
 A featured snippet, also known as Position Zero, is a piece of valuable content that you can find on top of Google search results.

-Featured snippets are high-quality information from a well-ranking website that directly answers a search query.
-Nevertheless, earning a featured snippet will drive significant traffic for the featured page.
+Featured snippets are high-quality information from a well-ranking website that answers a search query directly.
+Nevertheless, earning a featured snippet will drive significant traffic to the featured page.

 You can have your content featured in Google SERPs as a snippet by keeping the following in mind: